Indiana Jones himself couldn't squeeze more adventure

 Valley of the Kings; the imposing tomb-temple of Queen Hatshepsut ;

-and, back in Luxor, we tour the Great Temple at Karnak and the smaller
+and, back in Luxor, the Great Temple of Amon at Karnak.

-DAY 7 - SHARM EL SHEIKH - RED SEA Saturday (B)
+9 - SHARM EL SHEIK - RED SEA Saturday (B)

 Now that you've seen the best of the Egypt of the Pharaohs, our guides